 As one of the oldest Maya cities, El Mirador is still in the beginning stages of excavation.
 Most of the historical structures are still hidden in the jungle, waiting for archaeologists to uncover them.

 When hikers finally arrive though, they will have the opportunity to stand on top of La Danta, one of the pyramids in El Mirador and the tallest pyramid built without metal in the western hemisphere!

 A guided tour will explain to you the fauna and flora of the region, as well as providing you with three meals a day and a tent to sleep in every night.
 However, the trek to El Mirador is no walk in the park.
 Some days you might have to walk up to 8 hours a day!

 Tours are readily available through the many agencies on Flores Island, but it only

 If you plan on visiting El Mirador, make sure you include some nice hiking boots in your Guatemala packing list!

 7. Have An Adventure At Ixpanpajul Natural Park

 If you are traveling to Guatemala with kids (or kids at heart), then make sure to visit Ixpanpajul Natural Park.
-Featuring family activities such as zip-lining and horse-riding, it is the perfect place to take your kids to experience some outdoor activities.
+Featuring family activities such as zip-lining and horseback riding, it is the perfect place to take your kids to experience some outdoor activities.

 Besides its iconic canopy zip-lining, Ixpanpajul Natural Park features a lush hiking trail and six suspension bridges for visitors to explore.
 These trails explore some of the most incredible wildlife and flora in the region!